-The monumental fountain was built between 1585 and 1589 in Piazza San Bernardo in Castro Pretorio district, on a design by Domenico Fontana.
+The monumental fountain was built between 1585 and 1589 in Piazza San Bernardo in the Rione Castro Pretorio, on a design by Domenico Fontana.
 The favourite architect of Sixtus V (Felice Peretti) was the author of many of the constructions with which the "determined pope" renewed the city layout at the end of the 16th century.

 The fountain is the terminal exhibition of the Felice Aqueduct which, partly reusing the ancient Aqua Alexandrina, was necessary to supply water to the three hills of Rome, Quirinale, Viminale, and Esquilino, the latter where the pope himself had the magnificent Villa Montalto.